The Carlson-type zero-density theorem for the Beurling zeta function: Concluding remarks

-Here we made all effort to handle the dependence on Axiom A and the natural parameters of the problem (basically, the quantity $\eta:=1-\si$) in order to guarantee that the dependence in those order- and oscillation results can be made explicit, too.
+Here we made every effort to handle the dependence of our density estimates on Axiom A and the natural parameters of the problem (basically, the quantity $\eta:=1-\si$) fully explicitly in order to guarantee that the dependence on the order and oscillation results of \cite{Rev-Many} can be made explicit, too.
 The arguments in this paper somewhat suffer from the clumsy explicit calculations with all the arising constants, while the result was not fully optimized\footnote{Nevertheless, our calculations seemed to suggest that the optimization of the exponent could not bring down $12$, that is $\frac{12(1-\si)}{1-\theta}$ in the exponent, too much--certainly not below 11.
 Our final choice was therefore to get a round, integer exponent with a somewhat less messy calculus.} regarding neither the $\log T$ power nor the exponent of $T$.
 One may also note that the dependence of the constant in \eqref{densityresult} on the value of $\eta$ can be eliminated by noting that the result holds true trivially if $\si$ is so large that $\zs$ has no zero at all in the rectangle.
 This is certainly true (and nothing more can in general be expected in view of \cite{DMV} !) if $\si>1-c/\log T$, that is, if $1/\eta > (1/c) \log T$.
 Using that provides the corollary that $N(\si,T)\le 1000 \frac{(A+\kappa)^4}{(1-\theta)^3} \frac{1}{c^4} T^{\frac{12}{1-\theta}(1-\si)} \log^9 T$, always.
-However, the value of $c$--even if it is plausible that it could be expressed explicitly by means of the main parameters $A, \kappa$ and $\theta$ of Axiom A--was not estimated yet.
+However, the value of $c$---even if it is plausible that it could be expressed explicitly by means of the main parameters $A, \kappa$ and $\theta$ of Axiom A---has not been estimated yet.
 So in order to preserve the effective nature of our estimate we opted for saving its current form in the main result.

-Below we give the consequent effective and generalized formulations of our main results from \cite{Rev-Many}, what one can obtain if replacing Theorem \ref{th:density} by the new Theorem \ref{th:NewDensity}.
-We leave it to the reader to check details and convince himself that our arguments go through even in these effective versions, and now assuming only Axiom A without reference to any other conditions.
+Below we give the consequent effective and generalized formulations of our main results from \cite{Rev-Many} that we could obtain by replacing the original use of Theorem \ref{th:density} by the new Theorem \ref{th:NewDensity}.

 The first corollary answers Ingham's question in the Beurling context.
-For that, we recall the setup of Ingham.
+We recall the setup of Ingham.
 Denote by $\eta(t):(0,\infty)\to (0,1/2)$ a nonincreasing function and consider the domain

 Following Ingham \cite{Ingham} consider also the derived function (the \emph{Legendre transform} of $\eta$ in logarithmic variables)